Folium Systems

 Breadth shield

-A ring diagram showing RAG inside a wider Folium operating map of software, agents, models, operations, commerce, fintech-adjacent readiness, proof, and search infrastructure.
+A ring diagram showing trusted retrieval inside a wider Folium operating map of software, agents, models, operations, commerce, fintech-adjacent readiness, proof, and search infrastructure.

 • Agents